-AVOID CHANGES

-Thoroughly document any changes to plans.
+AVOID CHANGES Thoroughly document any changes to plans.

-changes will not undo this good work.
-The practice of verbally communicating changes is always risky and is potentially disastrous for a systems-designed home where high-performance features interact to achieve energy efficiency, comfort, and durability.
+Numerous difficulties can be avoided with correct building plans.
+If the plans have been properly developed, with the proper sizing of equipment, you must be sure that changes will not undo this good work.
+The practice of verbally communicating changes is always risky and is potentially disastrous for a systems-designed home where highperformance features interact to achieve energy efficiency, comfort, and durability.
 Before making any changes ask yourself these questions: